anidiotnon/HuntTheWumpusPluginSourceCode/README.md

 All Rights Reserved.

-MythicMobs: All MythicMobs configuration in the Mobs folder.
+MythicMobs: All MythicMobs configuration in the mobs / skills folders.